jgrenat/regression-testing/README.md

    -- You can find more complex examples in the "examples" folder
    ```
- - We need a port to get back the generated tests:
+ - Declare a port to get back the generated tests:
    ```elm
    port module RegressionTestGenerator exposing (main) import Json.Encode as Encode